Kelvintronic/inhabited/README.md

 There is a ServerObjectManager and a ClientObjectManager.
 The server version contains only ServerWorldObjects and uses an interface to the Server to update client objects each tick.
 If an object is removed from the SOM then it's Destroy method is called and a destroy object packet is sent to the client.
 The client version contains WorldObjects and ObjectViews if a destroy object packet is recieved it destroys these.

+ServerManagers

+There are three main server managers; ServerLogic, ServerRemoteManager and ServerLocalManager.
+Although the different roles are not fully realised yet - there is still some cross over.
+ServerLogic will eventually only contain the main update routine and the new map routines.
+ServerRemoteManager contains routines that react to client messaging.
+ServerLocalManager contains callback routines that respond to local logic of the server instance of the game, i.e. host client routines that detect the server is running locally can use the ServerLocalManager routines rather than the network.

 Players

 Players are prefabs.
 There are ClientPlayer and RemotePlayer prefabs.
 The client version is responsible for getting player input whereas the remote version simply displays where the other players are to that client player.

-The client player intance for each game instance is the true holder of that players position.
+The client player instance for each game instance is the true holder of that players position.
 Any collisions with objects occur only for that client and the remote player instances on the other clients reflect that.

 Attacks